CE Compliance Certification

 - A general description of the product,

-- An overall drawing of the product, as well as other drawings to cover specific aspects of the product, such as circuits diagrams.
-Drawings shall, where appropriate, be accompanied with descriptions and explanations to understand the product.
+- An overall drawing of the product, as well as other drawings to cover specific aspects of the product, such as circuit diagrams.
+Drawings shall, where appropriate, be accompanied by descriptions and explanations to understand the product.

 - Copy of the risk assessment, which has documented the identification and mitigation of applicable risks and hazards